-Christina believes the number of young people being diagnosed with colon cancer should be a wake-up call to healthcare providers, and the community as a whole.
-It is increasingly important to discuss warning signs of colon cancer and investigate any symptoms to rule out malignancy and prevent the progression of disease.
+Christina believes the number of young people being diagnosed with colon cancer should be a wake-up call to healthcare providers and the community as a whole.
+It is increasingly important to discuss warning signs of colon cancer and investigate any symptoms to rule out malignancy and prevent the progression of the disease.
 Additionally, patients need to be educated regarding the changing age recommendations for screening colonoscopies.

 In her spare time, Christina and her family love to explore the outdoors.
 They like to spend time exploring the extensive hiking and biking trails in the Truckee Meadows.
 While she loves their high desert home, she finds herself drawn to the beach and ocean.
 Christina is a certified advanced underwater diver and loves to explore all that the sea has to offer, either by combing a beach, snorkeling with dolphins, or exploring a sunken shipwreck.

 Contact us today to speak with an experienced gastroenterologist.